 There is an increased recognition of this in universities.
-Both Sheffield University and Sheffield Hallam University currently offer good and specialist support to students who also have caring responsibilities.
+Both The University of Sheffield and Sheffield Hallam University currently offer specialist support to students who also have caring responsibilities.
 Both have designated student carer advisors within the Student Support Services teams.
-Further information on the support available, and advice for student carers, is available on the university websites:
+Further information on the support available, and advice for student carers, is available online:

 All universities offer the same key advice that, regardless of whether the course you are doing is part time or full time, it is best to let them know about the additional pressures you are under.
 If personal tutors and student services are aware of this before hand, it can reduce the amount of explaining you might need to do when struggling to hand in a piece of work on time, or distractions whilst you are preparing for exams.
 They may also be able to make you aware of further support.

 You may be considering a course at university but don’t know whether it is possible alongside your caring role.
 If this is the case, please contact our Carer Advice Line on 0114 272 8362, and we can talk further with you about how going to university might impact on your caring role, and whether there is any extra support which might make the transition easier.
 You could also contact Sheffield Hallam University Student Services team on 0114 225 5555 – they can offer advice for anyone interested in university, whether or not they intend to apply to Sheffield Hallam.
 They can discuss the time requirements needed for the sort of course you are interested in, and the financial obligations of studying.
 They would also be able to talk through what might happen if you were unable to complete coursework because of your caring responsibility.
 This support is offered to undergraduates and postgraduates; younger adults and mature students.